044mj/cvera/README.md

 ------------------------------------------------------------------------

-`cvera` is an R package with a collection of utility R functions that are useful to explore the bTB datasets, primarily `master_tb`.
+`cvera` is an R package with a collection of utility R functions that can be useful to explore Irish bTB datasets collated in CVERA.

 ------------------------------------------------------------------------